Is Naamkaran Actor Zain Imam In Love With His Co-actress Aditi Rathore?

 Zain Would Like To Marry Avni!

 The actor further added, "Even when we rehearse our lines, she puts in commendable effort.
 If given a chance, I'd marry her."
-It has to be recalled that earlier, there were rumours of Aditi and Zain dating each other.
+It has to be recalled that earlier there were rumours of Aditi and Zain dating each other.

 Are Zain & Aditi Dating?